 This is ideally carried out in a valley that provides a variety of slopes, valley sides, background terrain, and weather conditions.
 This may not be practical, so a variety of valleys and conditions should be used.

 Turns should be made while level, climbing, and descending.

-When either unsure of the radius required, approaching the entrance to a valley, in a narrowing valley, or part of the valley, make check turns to evaluate the turn radius of the aeroplane, exit options and the space available for an escape.
+When approaching the entrance to a valley, or in a narrowing valley and unsure of the radius required; make check turns to evaluate the turn radius of the aeroplane, exit options, and the space available for an escape.

 Start with complete 360 degree level turns both left and right, in the cruise configuration, using the full width of the valley.
 Then the same level turns in the poor visibility configuration.

 Note the difference in appropriate aeroplane position when in a narrow valley compared to a large one.

 Make steep descending turns into a valley.
 The student should correctly anticipate the location the aeroplane should roll out, and notice the changing horizon perspective and reduced space available.

 The student should be able to make efficient climbing turns, to enable the aeroplane to either climb out of a valley or to position for a saddle crossing using the available lift to assist, and avoiding sudden sun strikes.

 If the valley has a vertical face, experience the turning radius through 180 degrees in both the cruise and poor visibility configurations, to appreciate the effects of illusions.

 Apply a CPL standard to the previously established principles of assessing the appropriate flight path for approach, crossing, and after crossing, that applies the safest compromise of the options and principles involved.